 You can try this out in the example on the right.
 First pick a good shininess value and then try to rotate the light's direction.
 The left sphere has Phong's specular and the right one has the Blinn-Phong specular.

 Currently we are using the orthographic projection and a directional light source.
-This means that the viewer direction and the light direction are always the same.
+This means that the viewer direction and the light direction are always the same for all the fragments.
 Because of that we can calculate the halfway vector beforehand and send it to the shaders.
 The halfway vector will always be the same and we do not have to recalculate it in the shaders all the time.
 We just take the cosine of the angle between the surface normal (which is different) and the halfway vector (which is the same).

 This kind of optimization could not be done with the Phong's model, because the reflected light would have been in a different direction all the time and we have to recalculate it for each fragment.
 Alas it will only work here if the light source and viewer are considered to be in infinity (e.g. directional light, orthographic projection).